These pumpkin pancakes bring a beautiful warming spice flavour. They are healthy, made with wholefoods and naturally sweet.

-The end of October means Halloween season which also means pumpkin season!
+The end of October means the Halloween season which also means the pumpkin season!
 Pumpkins are not only popular for carving for Halloween but there are so many tasty dishes to make out of pumpkins!

 They are super easy to make in less than 18 minutes.
 Not to mention, nice and fluffy and also a healthy version to your normal pancake recipes as they are made with wholefoods.